-It is we who belong to voluntary and non governmental organizations who should undertake the care of the deprived child.
-"Understand and love the deprived child" - has been suggested as the eleventh commandment in this IYC and so we should make the following slogan our goal - REACH THE DEPRIVED CHILD.
-For S.E.
-Asian countries at least, there could be no better theme.
+It is we who belong to voluntary and non governmental organizations who should undertake the care for the deprived child.
+"Understand and love the deprived child" - has been suggested as the eleventh commandment.
+Perhaps we can resolve to do so in this IYC and make the following slogan our goal.